Minimum vertex degree condition for tight Hamiltonian cycles in 3-uniform hypergraphs

 there are $(\mu^2/4)^{s''}|U|^{s''}$ walks of length $s''$ from $y'$ to some vertex $y\in N_x\subseteq N_R(x)$, which then extends to a $z$-$x$-walk of length $\l$.
 In other words for every $y'\in S_x$ there are at least

 $x$-$z$-walks of length $\l$ in $R$ passing through~$y'$.
-Repeating this argument for every vertex $y'\in S_x$ leads by our choice of $\beta$ in~\eqref{eq:rc:betal} to $2\beta |U|^{\l-1}$ $x$-$z$-walks of length~$\l$ and for sufficiently large $n$ at least half of these walks are indeed paths of length $\l$.
+Repeating this argument for every vertex $y'\in S_x$ leads by our choice of $\beta$ in~\eqref{eq:rc:betal} on first sight to $2\beta\ell |U|^{\l-1}$ $x$-$z$-walks of length~$\l$.
+However, each walk may be counted once for each of its interior vertices.
+Thus the total number of distinct $x$-$z$-walks arising this way is at least $2\beta |U|^{\l-1}$ and for sufficiently large $n$ at least half of these walks are indeed paths of length $\l$.
 Since $x$ and $z$ were arbitrary this shows that $R$ is $(\beta,\l)$-robust and concludes the proof of Proposition~\ref{prop:robust}. \end{proof}

 We close this section with the observation that two graphs $R$ and $R'$ on the same vertex set, obtained by applications of Proposition~\ref{prop:robust}, must share quite a few edges.
 This will be essential in the proof of Theorem~\ref{thm:main} as it asserts that any pair of robust subgraphs from two link graphs share some edges.